Savant syndrome: History

 The term idiot savant (French for 'learned idiot') was first used to describe the condition in 1887 by John Langdon Down, who is known for his description of Down syndrome.
-Down described approximately ten cases of youth he had known with unusual mental powers, like "verbal adhesion" (e.g. memorizing books read once), photographic memory for artistic drawing, model-building, or music, autobiographical memory, arithmetic & calendrical calculation, & always knowing the current time down to the minute.
+Down described approximately ten cases of youth he had known with unusual mental powers, like "verbal adhesion" (e.g. memorizing books read once), photographic memory for artistic drawing, model-building, or music, autobiographical memory, arithmetic & calendrical calculation, and always knowing the current time down to the minute.
 Down noted that they were all male, none had a family history of similar talents, and that the extraordinary memory was usually associated with "very great defect of reasoning power".

 The term idiot savant was later described as a misnomer because not all reported cases fit the definition of idiot, originally used for a person with a very severe intellectual disability.
 The term autistic savant was also used as a description of the disorder.
 Like idiot savant, the term came to be considered a misnomer because only half of those who were diagnosed with savant syndrome were autistic.
 Upon realization of the need for accuracy of diagnosis and dignity towards the individual, the term savant syndrome became widely accepted terminology.